dynatrace-ace/data-access-and-partitioning-codespaces/docs/D-slice-and-dice.md

 - [Why Not Management Zones - CoE page](https://dt-rnd.atlassian.net/wiki/spaces/d1coe/pages/1291617117/Why+not+Management+Zones), drive better conversations about enrichment at source, motivate your customer to scalable and cluster-friendly approaches.

 !!! collab
     We’d love to hear from you!
-If you have best practices, ideas, or suggestions to improve existing content—whether in Notebooks or CoE pages—please share them with us.
+If you have best practices, ideas, or suggestions to improve existing content—whether in Notebooks or CoE pages, please share them with us.
 Your input helps us make this material more valuable and actionable for everyone.

 <div class="grid cards" markdown>